MrSampy/SelfAssessment/Skills/Async.md

   - Coroutine: 🖐️ used
   - Goroutine: 🖐️ used
   - Signal: 🎓 known
-  - Stream: 👂 heard
+  - Stream: 🎓 known
-  - Chain of responsibility: 🎓 known
+  - Chain of responsibility: 🖐️ used
   - Middleware: 🖐️ used
-  - Locks: 🖐️ used
+  - Locks: 🙋 explained
 - Async adapters and utils
   - callbackify: 👂 heard
   - promisify: 👂 heard